 How to Preserve Medicaid Benefits After Receiving an Inheritance?

 Purchase Exempt Assets: Certain items are specifically designated as Medicaid exempt.
 This means that they cannot be counted against a Medicaid recipient (or applicant) when determining eligibility.
-Examples of these are: a vehicle of any value, homestead (up to $560,000 as of 2017), and income-producing property.
+Examples of these are: a vehicle of any value, homestead (up to $585,000 as of 2019), and income-producing property among others.

 At some point, buying more “stuff” wont make sense or will just be wasteful.
 Now its time to consider other ways to convert assets into non-countable resources.
-The two most commonly used techniques, in my elder law practice, are:
+The two most commonly used techniques used by elder law attorneys are:

 Personal Services Contract | Family Caregiver Agreement:

 The personal services contract (also called a family caregiver agreement) is explained in more detail (click the link to read a more in-depth article explaining: what is a personal service contract?).
 But, essentially, you can transfer money to a caregiver after this services contract is properly signed.
 If done properly, Medicaid will not deem the asset a gift, but rather a payment for the fair market value of services to be received.
 The primary drawbacks to personal service contracts are: loss of control of the money (it literally becomes the assigned caregiver’s money, subject to their creditors, divorce, gambling habits, etc…).
 In addition, there is likely an income-tax consequence to the caregiver (who, again, is receiving money for services to be rendered).
 We don’t give tax advice, so this is an issue that you will need to discuss with your accountant or tax adviser, however the income tax burden to the caregiver can, if needed, be deferred using an annuity.